Brook Hollow Map

 The north section of this property straddles the Ashland-Hopkinton town line.
-The eastern loop of the trail takes you through open forest, near the town line, and through fern-covered glades.
-In dry weather the trail is easy to walk, but if it has rained much recently, it may be very wet crossing the gas line easement on the southern end of this loop.
-A bridge across this section is planned.
+The eastern loop of the trail takes you through open forest, near the town line, and through extensive fern-covered glades.
+A boardwalk spans a perpetually wet section across the gas line easement.

-After walking this trail you can visit the Judy Wiley Trail at Wiley Woods across the street.
+After walking this trail you can visit the Judy Wiley Trail at Wiley Woods across Frankland Road.

 The property was donated to the Trust by John and Susan deGozzaldi.
 The trail was originally developed by Dan Neubrander as an Eagle Scout public service project and was subsequently refurbished by Matthew Paolucci as another Eagle Scout project.
-Another scout is working toward his Eagle rank by building a new loop trail in the eastern end of this property.
+In 2019, Nick DePatie worked toward his Eagle rank by building the loop trail and bridge in the eastern end of this property.

 Biking, Easy Walking, Hiking/Walking, Horseback Riding, Vernal Pool, Woods Trail